 Fingers Crossed for a Dry St Swithin’s Day…

 Here at Visit Fylde Coast we’re keeping our fingers crossed for dry weather on St Swithin’s Day.
 With not many days to go, as of the time of writing (on 9 July 2018) the forecast for 15th July is clear and dry.
 However, with rain forecast for the 16th it’s not a promise!

 Those raindrops on Tuesday (if they arrive) will be the first ones that we’ve seen for some time.
 Then they’re followed by some intermittent rain and showers, as the temperatures start to drop a little.

 Will it Rain on St Swithin’s Day?
 15 July

-It was a 16th century rhyme that first declared that it would rain for 40 days if it rained on St Swithin’s, the 15th July, or be dry for 40 days if it was dry on this all important day.
+It was a 16th century rhyme that first declared what would happen to the weather following St Swithin’s Day.
+That it would rain for 40 days if it rained, or be dry for 40 days if it was dry.

 St Swithin’s Day if it do rain, for 40 days it will remain.

 St Swithin’s Day if it be fair, for 40 days it will rain no more.